Thursday, 5 January 2017

 1. Arch Supports (Orthotics)

-• Heel Cord Stretch: Many people with flat feet have a tight Achilles tendon.
-Stretching this can relieve pain.
+• Heel Cord Stretch: Flatfeet are often associated with a tight Achilles tendon.
+Stretching the heel cord daily can help improve flexibility and reduce pain.

-• Golf Ball Roll: Rolling a golf ball under your foot can massage the arch.
+• Golf Ball Roll: Rolling a golf ball or frozen water bottle under your foot while sitting can help massage and stretch the plantar fascia.

 4. Surgery